dmulyalin/N2G/README.md

 ## What?

-All formats supported so far have very similar api capable of:
+All formats supported so far have very similar API capable of:

 * adding nodes and links with various attributes such as shape, labels, urls, data, styles
 * bulk graph creation using from_x methods supporting lists, dictionaries or csv data